alesegdia/miniray/README.md

 ---
 todo.

-CREDITS
+EXTERNAL CREDITS
 ---
-Bitmap and Texture classes taken from https://github.com/tomdalling/opengl-series
+Bitmap and Texture classes from https://github.com/tomdalling/opengl-series A\* Algorithm Implementation using STL from https://github.com/justinhj/astar-algorithm-cpp

 LICENSE
 ---